ukparliament/weeknotes.data-search/2018/09/index.md

 ### Did anybody say orthogonal?

 Michael continued to say orthogonal.
-He thought it made him sound clever but other people thought he sounded like a bit of dick.
+He thought it made him sound clever but other people thought he sounded like a bit of a dick.

 ### Strolls

 Way, way too cold for strolls.
 But Anya, Robert and Michael did go on a visit to Ben's house in Richmond where they had lunch and chatted.
 Someone stole [Michael's hat](https://twitter.com/fantasticlife/status/967552443298000897).
 Nobody was expecting borderline criminality in Richmond.

+In other accessory news, Anya finally handed over [the scarf she'd knitted for Dan](https://twitter.com/dasbarrett/status/969276711668994048).
+It took 401 days to make though not all of those were spent knitting.

 ### Things that caught our eye